Fitness Savvy has compiled a list of the best rowing machines for home use in 2023 and sorted them by category.

 When choosing a rowing machine for home, you should check if it is foldable.
 To be fair, nearly all rowers nowadays are foldable – nevertheless, you should still double-check.

-Rowers can take up a lot of space, so the machine weight is important – whether you have a folding rower or not.
-Lightweight machines will be easy to move around and store when not in use.
+Rowers can take up a lot of space, so the machine weight is essential – whether you have a folding rower.
+Lightweight machines will quickly move around and store when not in use.

 Display Type & Interactivity Options

-When rowing, you’ll want to see key stats like strokes and calories burned.
-If this is all you need, then rowing machines with a basic LCD display monitor will suffice.
+When rowing, you’ll want to see critical stats like strokes and calories burned.
+If this is all you need, rowing machines with a basic LCD monitor will suffice.

 With that said, sometimes NordicTrack and ProForm sell their rowers with an entire year of iFit included – something to certainly keep an eye out for.